GSA/challenges-and-prizes/_historical-challenges/vizrisk.md

   arising from my participation in this prize contest, whether the injury, death, damage, or loss arises through negligence or otherwise.
-Entrants must also agree to indemnify the Federal Government against third party claims for damages arising from or related to competition activities.
-In addition,    All projects must be submitted on Challengepost no later than 12am on October 28th,, 2014.
+Entrants must also agree to indemnify the Federal Government against third party claims for damages arising from or related to competition activities.</p><p>    In addition,    All projects must be submitted on Challengepost no later than 12am on October 28th,, 2014.
-  Submissions must consist of two parts: 1) a link/screenshot/pdf of the project itself, and a 250-word accompanying description 2) a link to a 2-minute video of the team explaining the thought process behind, significance of, and context for the project.
-All submissions must include analysis of BRFSS Data in some way    Judges must be able to view the final product on a website, pdf, or another easily available tool for final evaluation.
-The tool must be designed for use with existing web, mobile web, electronic health record, or other platform (iOS, Android, etc.).
-Submissions must be compliant with HHS Section 508 Evaluation Product Regulations.'
+  Submissions must consist of two parts: <br>1) a link/screenshot/pdf of the project itself, and a 250-word accompanying description <br>2) a link to a 2-minute video of the team explaining the thought process behind, significance of, and context for the project.</p><p>    All submissions must include analysis of BRFSS Data in some way    Judges must be able to view the final product on a website, pdf, or another easily available tool for final evaluation.
+The tool must be designed for use with existing web, mobile web, electronic health record, or other platform (iOS, Android, etc.).</p><p>    Submissions must be compliant with HHS Section 508 Evaluation Product Regulations.</p>'
 submission-start-date-1: ''
 hide-challenge-timeline: 'No'
 judging-start-date: 10/29/2014 12:00 AM